stankay/BizagiEnvSync/README.md

 What?
 -----
 This is a CLI replacement of Bizagi Advanced Deployment tool (BADT) which is GUI.
-It has three main functions
+It has three main functions:

 1. EXPORT: Generate export package (BEX).
 Equivalent of Export.exe of BADT.
 2. IMPORT: Analyze BEX and generate SQL diff scripts that can be applied to destination environment.
 Equivalent of CreateImport.exe of BADT.
 3. CLEANUP: Remove all files that are older than 10 days in given dir.
 Dangerous - use with caution.

-Both EXPORT and IMPORT run in configuration that is analogous to leaving GUI tool setting in default setting and having checked exporting all processes.
+Both EXPORT and IMPORT run in configuration that is analogous to leaving GUI tool settings in default settings and having checked exporting all processes.

 Why?